duosecurity/duo_log_sync/README.md

 ===================

 ##### About
 Duologsync is a utility written by Duo Security to enable fetching logs from different endpoints and enabling customers to feed it to different SIEMs.
-This is still in development phase and incremental updates will be published.
+Incremental updates will be published as we add more features.

 ---